 But the downside is that it may be harder to get a mortgage with higher credit scores required.
 “Chase now requires borrowers to have a 700 credit score and a 20 percent downpayment to get a mortgage.”

-How Buying a House in Los Angeles Will NOT Be Different This Summer
+How Buying a House in Riverside Will NOT Be Different This Summer